projectcalico/calico/README.md

 -  `STEPS`: override the parts of the process to execute.
 Default is all of the following:

-   -  `ppa`: Check that PPA exists.

-   -  `rpm_repo`: Ensure that the RPM repository exists.

    -  `bld_images`: Build required container images for building packages for each target platform.